stevenshci/sepa-web-search/README.md

-# SePA Web-Search Pipeline

-Implementation of the web-search pipeline from "SePA: A Search-enhanced Predictive Agent for Personalized Health Coaching" (IEEE BHI 2025).

 # SePA Web Search Pipeline

 Implementation of the web search component from "SePA: A Search-enhanced Predictive Agent for Personalized Health Coaching" (IEEE BHI 2025).